SantiagoVallespir/Portfolio-Projects/README.md

 Personal projects

-# 1. Covid-19: ETL process and Data Analysis with SQL
+# 1. Covid-19: ETL process with Python and Data Analysis with SQL
 The objective is to build a data pipeline that autonomously loads data related to Covid-19 in a PostgreSQL database.
 The data was taken from https://ourworldindata.org/

 A. Create database: we run the create_db.py script, which communicates with PostgreSQL and build a DB with two tables.
 It loads all data gathered until the 01/06/2022, the day the database was created.